ChrisC0O/Aktiedysten_API/README.md

 ## News:
 > Code has been made more pythonic.
-> This might cause scripts to crash, therefore check if your script needs refactoring.
+> This might cause old scripts to crash, therefore check if your script needs refactoring.

 > Added a create_new_game() feature!